 Note that log(y/x) = log y – log x so that multiplicative increases in the original scale correspond to additive increases in the log scale.
 Thus

-percentage changes in the original scale

-translate into additive changes in the log scale.
+percentage changes in the original scale become additive changes in the log scale.

-.

 Question: Which is larger